-A diagnostic PSG can be ordered for suspected obstructive sleep apnea (OSA) in an otherwise normal child with low likelihood of other diagnoses (e.g., circadian disorders or central hypersomnia) or comorbidities (e.g., developmental delays or craniofacial abnormalities).
+A diagnostic PSG can be ordered for suspected OSA in an otherwise normal child with low likelihood of other diagnoses (e.g., circadian disorders or central hypersomnia) or comorbidities (e.g., developmental delays or craniofacial abnormalities).
 PSG can also be used to follow up OSA six to eight weeks post-adenotonsillectomy.